johnbiundo/nestjs-faye-transporter-sample/README.md

 #### Running the Code

-The most useful exercise is to run the Faye broker in one terminal window, the `customerApp` native app in a second and the `customerService` native app in a third.
+The most useful exercise is to run the various components in multiple terminal windows: the Faye broker in one terminal, the `customerApp` native app in a second and the `customerService` native app in a third.
 As mentioned, [tmux is a great fit](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional) for this, but you can just run 3 separate terminals or tabs if you so desire.

 **Terminal 1**: run the Faye broker.